 Alongside your rights, you also have responsibilities.
 These help keep your home and community safe and pleasant.
 You must:

-pay your rent on time and keep your account up to date.
+pay your rent on time and keep your account up to date

-look after your home including minor repairs and keeping it clean.
+look after your home, including minor repairs and keeping it clean

-be a good neighbour and avoid noise, anti-social behaviour or damage to communal areas.
+be a good neighbour and avoid noise, anti-social behaviour or damage to communal areas

-ask for permission before making any major changes to your home.
+ask for permission before making any major changes to your home

 tell us about changes to your circumstances, like new household members or changes in income.
+Let us know using any of the methods on the contact page using the button below.
+You can also make changes via your customer portal account.

 We understand that sometimes your home may no longer be suitable.
 There are a few options if this is your situation.